Languages of the Soviet Union: Distribution and status

 On a second level were the languages of the other 14 Union Republics.
 In line with their de jure status in a federal state, they had a small formal role at the Union level (being e.g. present in the Coat of arms of the USSR and its banknotes) and as the main language of its republic.
 Their effective weight, however, varied with the republic (from strong in places like in Armenia to weak in places like in Byelorussia), or even inside it.

 Of these fourteen languages, two are often considered varieties of other languages: Tajik of Persian, and Moldovan of Romanian.
 Strongly promoted use of Cyrillic in many republics however, combined with lack of contact, led to the separate development of the literary languages.
-Some of the former Soviet republics, now independent states, continue to use the Cyrillic alphabet at present (such as Kyrgyzstan), while others have opted to use the Latin alphabet instead (such as Turkmenistan and Moldova – although the unrecognized Transnistria officially uses the Cyrillic alphabet).
+Some of the former Soviet republics, now independent states, continue to use the Cyrillic alphabet at present (such as Kyrgyzstan and the unrecognized Transnistria), while others have opted to use the Latin alphabet instead (such as Turkmenistan and Moldova).

 The Autonomous republics of the Soviet Union and other subdivision of the USSR lacked even this de jure autonomy, and their languages had virtually no presence at the national level (and often, not even in the urban areas of the republic itself).
 They were, however, present in education (although often only at lower grades).

 Some smaller languages with very dwindling small communities, like Livonian, were neglected, and weren't present either in education or in publishing.

-Several languages of non-titular nations, like German, Korean or Polish, although having sizable communities in the USSR, and in some cases being present in education and in publishing, were not considered to be Soviet languages.
-On the other hand, Finnish, although not generally considered a language of the USSR, was an official language of the Karelia and its predecessor as a Soviet republic.
-Also Yiddish and Romany were considered Soviet languages.
+Several languages of the non-titular nations, like German, Korean or Polish, though having sizeable populations, and in some cases being present in education and publishing, were not considered to be Soviet languages.
+On the other hand, Finnish, although not generally considered a language of the USSR, was an official language in the Karelian ASSR and its predecessor the Karelo-Finnish SSR.
+Also Yiddish and Romani were considered Soviet languages.